Position Title / Rank: Assistant Professor in Clinical Psychology, Part-time, 3 - 5 years Contractually Limited

 College: College of Social & Applied Human Sciences

-Requirements of the position include: Doctorate in Clinical Psychology from a CPA or APA accredited program is required, as well as registration with the Ontario College of Psychologists, authorized to practice with children and adolescents, and 3 years of post-doctoral clinical practice.
+Requirements of the position include: Doctorate in Clinical Psychology from a CPA or APA accredited program is required, as well as registration with the Ontario College of Psychologists, authorized to practice with children and adolescents (supervised practice applicants may be considered).
 The candidate is a doctoral level clinical psychologist with experience carrying out assessment and therapy with children, adolescents and families presenting with a range of internalizing, externalizing and neurodevelopmental disorders.
-Previous experience and a passion for providing clinical supervision to psychology practicum students and/or interns is required.
+Previous experience and a passion for providing clinical supervision to psychology practicum students is required.

-The deadline for application is November 12th, 2017, or until successful candidates have been found.
+The deadline for application is March 15th, 2018, or until a successful candidate has been found.
 Applicants should submit a letter of application, current curriculum vitae, and the names of at least three references to:

 Dr. Francesco Leri, Professor and Chair